-Two Earthquakes Shake The Philippines; At Least 16 Dead
+2 Earthquakes Shake The Philippines; At Least 16 Dead

 A powerful 6.4 earthquake has struck the Philippines, the day after a different temblor took lives and collapsed buildings.